 Watch surfers at the Wedge

 When the waves are big (and they can get up to 30 feet at the Wedge), just watching from the sand can be an adrenaline rush.
 The Wedge is a popular spot for surfing, boogie boarding and body boarding at the very end of the Balboa Pier.
-The steep and unpredictable barrel waves at this spot are man-made, with a wedge-shaped swell forming from one wave bouncing of the jetty and then colliding with the next wave rolling in.
+The steep and unpredictable barrel waves at this spot are man-made, with a wedge-shaped swell forming from one wave bouncing off the jetty and then colliding with the next wave rolling in.
 Every time I’ve gone I’ve seen at least one surfer leave with a broken board, and people look like they’re being thrown up and tossed around like a rag doll if they hit the wave wrong, so I wouldn’t attempt unless you’re very experienced in the water.

 Stop at the Balboa Fun Zone and take the Ferry to Balboa Island

 You can technically drive onto Balboa Island, but long-time locals say the only way to get to Balboa Island is to take the ferry.
 Before you hop on (individuals are $1, car and driver are $2), visit the Balboa Fun Zone, right next to the ferry dock.
-The Fun Zone includes a ferris wheel that’s been spinning since 1936, an arcade that felt like a blast from my pizza-party youth past, and a handful of other fair-type rides.
-Hudson was a little unsure of the ferris wheel at first, but it’s slow, easy-going, and all about the views of the bay.
+The Fun Zone includes a Ferris wheel that’s been spinning since 1936, an arcade that felt like a blast from my pizza-party youth past, and a handful of other fair-type rides.
+Hudson was a little unsure of the Ferris wheel at first, but it’s slow, easy-going, and all about the views of the bay.

 When we first visited Balboa Island, we were hoping to find a banana-shaped stand like Bluth’s Frozen Bananas from Arrested Development.
-Instead we found a few shops (sadly not shaped like a banana), all claiming to be the inventors of the “original” frozen banana.
+Instead, we found a few shops (sadly not shaped like a banana), all claiming to be the inventors of the “original” frozen banana.
 There’s Dad’s Donuts, Sugar and Spice, and Too Sweet, all within a few yards of each other on Marine Avenue.
 The chocolate-dipped frozen bananas and ice cream bars (known here as Balboa Bars) are pretty comparable at each of the shops, and you can coat them in your choice of toppings like sprinkles, peanuts, or crushed cookies.

 If you were hoping to try the original, you’re out of luck because that shop has long since closed!
 The first frozen banana stand was opened across the bay on the Balboa Peninsula by a man named Don Phillips in 1940.